 Kalanchoe is a flowering succulent.
 Its clustered flowers varying in colors can bloom for several weeks.
 With good care, you can enjoy its bright, beautiful flowers throughout the years.

 Being a succulent, kalanchoe hates soggy soil.
 Make sure to plant it in well-drained soil and do not water too often.
 It is necessary to give your kalanchoe six weeks of 12-14 hours in darkness for it to develop flower buds.
-After that, you can put the plant under the partial sun or light shade so that its lovely starry flowers can blossom.
+After that, you can put the plant under partial sun or light shade so that its lovely starry flowers can blossom.

 3. Anthurium

 Anthurium remains one of the best indoor flowers for beginners because of its ease of care.
 As an epiphyte, it needs a host plant to grow on.
 Moss and coco coir-based soil mixture works best for this plant.
 Anthurium’s root is easy to rot, so make sure the top first inch of your soil is dry before the next watering.
-Bringing your plant to bright space, under indirect sunlight will reward you with a lot of large flowers.
+Bringing your plant to a bright space, under indirect sunlight will reward you with a lot of large flowers.

 4. Christmas Cactus